Jhouzera94/Morrowlake-manor/README.md

 This repository is being used to document and develop the project as it grows.
 More source code, documentation, development information, and releases will be added over time.

+## Current Development Progress

+The current development milestone focuses on the manor’s time-travel sequence.

+Implemented or in active testing:

+- Restorable manor power system
+- Phase Regulator and Energy Tower progression
+- Portal cable and handheld-device collection
+- Five-step wrench repair interaction
+- Destination computer with year-entry interface
+- 1950 destination level based on the present-day manor
+- Separate 1996 and 1950 atmosphere and lighting
+- Tool inventory with wrench and screwdriver selection
+- Objective and interaction prompts for the portal sequence

+The intended sequence is:

+**Restore power → activate the machinery → install the missing portal components → repair the portal → enter 1950 at the destination computer → return to the portal and travel.**

+The portal visuals, destination interface, audio feedback, and transition into the 1950 level are currently being tested and polished.

 ## Links

 ### Play / Follow on itch.io

 https://wariordesigs.itch.io/morrowlake-manor

 ### Development Blog

 https://morrowlake-manor-devlog.jonathan-ron-7277.chatgpt.site/

 ### Development Video

 https://www.youtube.com/watch?v=bj5yz1S5Q_k

 ## Contributing